jperez3/taccoform-blog/hugo/content/posts/AWS_PVT_LINK_2.md

 Some things to note for the Provider VPC PrivateLink resources:
 * You want to enable auto acceptance on the VPC endpoint Service resource to make things more automated
-* Enabling private DNS on the VPC Endpoint Service resource will allow Consumer VPCs to use your domain and HTTPS connections (eg. tostada.provider-prod.tacoform.com)
+* Enabling private DNS on the VPC Endpoint Service resource will allow Consumer VPCs to use your domain and HTTPS connections (eg. tostada.provider-prod.tacoform.com instead of the Amazon provided DNS name)
 * The VPC Endpoint Service Allowed Principal resource is what will allow Consumer VPCs in different AWS accounts to connect to this Provider VPC.
-You will need to populate this list prior to attempting any connectivity.
+You will need to populate this list prior to attempting any connectivity from a Consumer VPC.
-* The Route53 record is required to automatically verify ownership of the domain to allow you to use your own DNS Zone
+* The Route53 record is required to automatically verify ownership of the domain to allow you to use your own DNS Zone.
 * When AWS says "private DNS", it just means your own domain (eg. `tacoform.com`).
 It doesn't mean private or public DNS zones.
 * During initial provisioning, you may run into errors related to the private DNS not validating in time, you can re-run the validation step by grabbing the VPC Endpoint Service ID and re-validating via `awscli`: